appium/python-client/README.md

 ## Relaxing read timeout

-Appium Python Client has 120 seconds read timeout on each HTTP request since v4.3.0 as selenium bindings behavior change.
+Appium Python Client has `120` seconds read timeout on each HTTP request since the version v4.3.0 because of the corresponding selenium bindings set the read timeout by default.
-You would get 120 seconds read timeout error in some test results.
+A couple of methods below would help to configure the timeout.

 1. Set `GLOBAL_DEFAULT_TIMEOUT` environment variable
 2. Configure timeout via `selenium.webdriver.remote.client_config.ClientConfig`